MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

 <a name="neural-network-models"></a>
 **Code:** [**Neural Networks**](https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Turbofan%20Engine%20Prognostics%20Project/one_d_conv_models.ipynb)

 The first step in assembling the hybrid models involves building one-dimensional convolutional neural networks.
-While these neural networks train, the first convolutional blocks learn low-level features (one block in this case).
-These blocks are then separated from the larger models and used as feature extractors for traditional machine learning models such as CatBoost.
-While I was at it, I optimized the models for the two prediction tasks.
+While these neural networks train, the first convolutional block learns low-level features.
+These blocks are then separated from the larger models and used as feature extractors for decision tree machine learning models such as CatBoost.
+Although not part of the final product, I attempted to optimize the neural networks for the two prediction tasks.
 They do not perform as well as the finished hybrid models, but they showed promise and established a solid baseline of scores for my hybrid models to compare against.

-With a dataset so large, using the whole dataset as a single epoch would likely mean learning convergence would occur mid-epoch, to mitigate this, I lowered the epoch size to check against the validation set more often.
-To set custom epoch sizes, a data generator was used to feed the models batches of the 30-second windows.
 Both neural networks shared a similar structure which I found performed well:

 - **Input shape:** (30, 18) Thirty seconds of 18 features